delfick/photons/docs/start/products/available_caps.rst

     Does this device output infrared light (the LIFX+ range)

 has_color
     Does this device support different colours?
-If this is False, then the device only supports shades of white.
+If this is ``False``, then the device only supports shades of white.

 has_chain